Crecket/dependency-manager/README.md

 #### Security

-If you want to make this more secure and ensure only you can create a file list add a secret key like this:
+To ensure only you can create a file list add a secret key like this:

 ```
 Loader::Secret('some_secret');